Understand and write basic SQL queries including SELECT, WHERE, AND, OR, ORDER BY

 SQL Basics

 SQL (Structured Query Language) is the standard language for interacting with relational databases.
-We will explore the core commands for retrieving data.
+We'll look at the most common commands.

 SELECT Statement

-The SELECT statement is used to retrieve data from one or more tables.
+The SELECT statement is used to retrieve data from a database.
 The basic syntax is:

 WHERE Clause